 Silence followed, as expected, but he did finally answered the question, after what I imagined to be careful thought.
 He even turned down the volume of the radio so he did not have to speak over it.

 “Yes,” his answer sounded as if more words might follow, so I remained quiet.
 “You’ve probably heard stories from people who’d rather talk about me than to me.”
 He spoke slowly, softly, unapologetically, calmly.
-I expected more facts, but his opinion told me more.
+I expected more facts, but his opinion told me even more.
 To establish a trusting rapport and acknowledge his concern for any misinformation that I already received, my response needed to be delivered equally frankly.

 “You know, I’m new to Wyoming, so other than a polite greeting, people don’t talk to me either.”
 I tried that momentary, deliberate pause that he sometimes used, but I didn’t seem to have that instinct to know how long was long enough.
 “Why don’t you just tell me what I ought to know about you and let’s not worry about what other people say?”